Episode #16 - William “Wild Bill” Mitchell

 Laurent Frat: Seems to be.
 Beneficial all around wouldn't you both agree?
 Yeah, obviously will you do because you're out there doing it?
 But Yeah, I think it's good to take all these things with a grain of salt and be critical of what we think is the convention Because we're still in a very You know, very immature stage in our development as

-Will Mitchell:
+Will Mitchell: a

 Matt Blank: sport.